 That was 20 years ago.
 The industry has changed in leaps and bounds since then, and the business of voiceovers has exploded!
 What was at one time limited to TV and Radio Commercials and a few cartoons, now includes a ton of web content and things known as explainer videos.
 It’s lucrative, and can provide steady, paying work while you pursue your theatre or on-camera career.
 And if you’re a trained actor, you’re halfway there!

-Here are eight simple tips for making the transition into VO.
+Here are nine simple tips for making the transition into VO.